szzbj720/MoonMail/README.md

 ---

+## Product Decisions

+A few product decisions shaped the direction of MoonMail:

+* I limited each Moon Room to two people because the experience is designed around a single relationship.
+* I used a Moon Code instead of username search to make joining feel more personal and intentional.
+* I chose lightweight features like moods and signals because connection is not always about having a full conversation.
+* I avoided building a traditional chat system because there are already many apps that do that well.
+* I designed the Home screen as a shared dashboard so both partners immediately see what is happening in their Moon Room.
+* I focused on emotional interactions rather than productivity-style features because the goal of the app is connection, not organization.

+Throughout development, I tried to ask whether a feature actually strengthened the relationship experience rather than simply adding functionality.

+---

 ## Technical Approach

 I built MoonMail with SwiftUI because I wanted to practice native iOS development and create a polished mobile experience.